phetsims/phet-info/doc/vegas-description-quickstart-guide.md

     const resetAllButton = new ResetAllButton();

     this.accessibleLevelsSectionNode.pdomOrder = [ levelButtons, infoButton ];
-    this.accessibleControlsSectionNode.pdomOrder = [ timerToggleButton, resetAllButton ];
+    this.accessibleOptionsSectionNode.pdomOrder = [ timerToggleButton, resetAllButton ];
   }
 }
 ```